 There is no exact definition for hybrid models in remote work.
 But what this basically means is that employees work some days at home and some days at work.
 While it gives employees the comfort of working from home, it also gives them a chance to meet their colleagues and collaborate with them.

 What is Work from Home?

 The phrase work from home typically refers to a temporary situation.
-For example, your normally work in an office, but you decide to you want a change of scene and work one day from home.
+For example, you normally work in an office, but you decide you want a change of scene and work one day from home.
 Or the weather in your area is really bad, making it difficult for you to drive to work; you can request permission from your supervisor to work the next few days from home.